LeoBlanchette/articles/the_divine_accounting/README.md

 #### Did This Article Miss a Key Scripture?

-Alot of scriptures were recalled to build this case.
+A lot of scriptures were recalled to build this case.
 Did you read through and think, 'Hey, what about [insert specific verse here]?'
 If you know of other Bible verses that powerfully reinforce the 'wealth of the wicked transferred to the righteous' theme, or the 'Counted/Weighed/Divided' judgment, drop them in the comments!

 ---